areve/gulp-server-livereload/README.md

 > Gulp plugin to run a local webserver with live reload using socket.io

-**My unpublished fork, that mirror's console.log (and .info, .warn & .error)from the web page to the server's console**
+**My unpublished fork, that mirror's console.log (and .info, .warn & .error)from the web page to the server's console, all the info below is for [gulp-server-livereload](https://github.com/hiddentao/gulp-server-livereload) and not this**

 **This is a fork of [gulp-webserver](https://github.com/schickling/gulp-webserver)**.
 This version uses [socket.io](http://socket.io) instead of [tiny-lr](https://github.com/mklabs/tiny-lr) so that the livereload mechanism works even if your browser does not support WebSockets (PhoneGap developers rejoice!).